google/codeworld/web/help/main.md

   `Number -> Picture`.
 * `rectangle` is a function that needs two numbers, and makes a picture.
   It has the type `(Number, Number) -> Picture`.
-* `translate` is a function that needs a picture and two numbers (the x and y distances), and makes a new picture.
+* `translated` is a function that needs a picture and two numbers (the x and y distances), and makes a new picture.
 It has the type `(Picture, Number, Number) -> Picture`.